Getting Started

 Create an environment for LTB (recommended), you can change the environment name <ltb>

-mamba create --name ltb python=3.8
+mamba create --name ltb

-Activate the new environment with
+Activate the new environment:

 mamba activate ltb

-You will need to activate the andes environment every time in a new Miniforge Prompt or shell.
+You will need to activate the ltb environment every time in a new Miniforge Prompt or shell.
 If you have completed these steps without error, you now have a working Python environment.
 See the commands at the top for Getting started.

 Package Installation